Mehmet Yozgatlı

-Mehmet Yozgatlı (born January 9, 1979) is a Turkish former footballer who played as a winger and currently an assistant manager of Fenerbahçe.
+Mehmet Yozgatlı (born January 9, 1979) is a Turkish former footballer who played as a winger and is currently an assistant manager of Fenerbahçe.

 Career

 Club

 Mehmet signed a 3 1/2-year contract with Fenerbahçe on January 30, 2004.
 His debut for Fenerbahçe came on February 1, 2004.
 He was on the Galatasaray S.K. squad that won the 2000 UEFA Cup.
-On 18 June 2007 he signed 2+1 years contract with Beşiktaş J.K.
+On 18 June 2007, he signed a 2+1-year contract with Beşiktaş J.K.
 This contract was cancelled by Beşiktaş after one season.
-On 7 January 2011, he has agreed to a one-year contract with Çaykur Rizespor.
+On 7 January 2011, he agreed to a one-year contract with Çaykur Rizespor.

 Coaching

-On 27 February 2019, he is appointed as manager of Utaş Uşakspor, competing at TFF Second League.
+On 27 February 2019, he was appointed as manager of Utaş Uşakspor, competing at TFF Second League.
 He left the position at the end of the season and was appointed assistant manager of Alanyaspor.